achorg/ach2025-website/en/program.md

 * #15C: Critical Approaches to Language and DH

 ### 10:00am - 11:15am EDT
-* #16A: Installations, Performances, and Altnerate Formats
+* #16A: Installations, Performances, and Alternate Formats

 ### 11:30am - 12:45pm EDT
 * #17A: Reckoning with Race and Memory: Digital Humanities at the University of the South